dnndev/xmp-docs/examples/7_templates-with-multiple-views.md

+---
+title: "7: Multi-View Templates"
+---
-# Walkthrough: Multi-View Templates
+# Tutorial 7: <br>Multi-View Templates

 _Creating Templates With Multiple Views_

 In most cases, all you'll need to do in XMod Pro is setup solutions that add, edit, delete, and display data, but XMod Pro is much more powerful than that.
-In this walkthrough, we'll discuss how to create multiple views within the same template.
+In this tutorial, we'll discuss how to create multiple views within the same template.
 By leveraging this capability, you can create very powerful self-contained solutions.

-In this walkthrough we won't be creating all the components of a sample application.
+In this tutorial we won't be creating all the components of a sample application.
 In this example, we want to focus on the mechanisms for creating multi-view templates without bogging down in the details of creating templates and forms as well as adding/editing/deleting the data.
 Those concepts have been covered elsewhere and we assume you're comfortable with them.

 Previously, you've created a template using a single `<xmod:template>` tag.
 This creates a single view that can comprise a list view of your data and a detail view that displays the information contained within a single record.
 When the detail view is displayed, it replaces the list view.
 That's all well and good for most situations but what if you want to display a list of news headlines on the left side of your module and, when you click a headline, the full article is displayed on the right side of your module?
 With most modules, you're out of luck, but not with XMod Pro.
 All it takes is a second `<xmod:template>` tag and a new button type.